jeanslack/FFcuesplitter-GUI/README.md

 # FFcuesplitter-GUI

-FFcuesplitter-gui splits the audio CD images supplied with the CUE sheet via FFmpeg.
+Extracts audio tracks from an audio CD image supplied with the CUE sheet, using FFmpeg.

 ![preview](./docs/gui_preview.gif)